 As much as we love apples, there is another species which out-rivals our delight in this fruit — a wide array of insect pests affecting apple harvests.
-What then are some apple tree bug treatments that will assist us with keeping pests out of apple trees?
+What are some apple tree bug treatments that will assist us with keeping pests out of apple trees?
 Read on to learn more.

 Pests of Apples